Why most goal-setters never build a tracking system

 You built a 12-column spreadsheet with conditional formatting, automatic charts, and a dashboard.
 It took three hours to set up and now you dread opening it.
 The most common goal tracking failure is building a system more complex than the goal it serves.

 Fix: reduce your tracking to one leading indicator and one lagging indicator per goal.
 You can always add complexity later.
-If you’re tempted to add the ninth column, ask: “Does this information change my weekly decision?”
+If you are tempted to add the ninth column, ask: “Does this information change my weekly decision?”
 If the answer is no, cut it.
+In system terms, this is a breakdown in Component 1: the measurable indicators have multiplied past the point where any of them drive a decision.

 Failure 2: Tracking without reviewing